-All information sent by the NPS to the public by mail or e-mail has also been available on the study website site at www.nps.gov/pwro/chavez.
+All information sent by mail or e-mail has also been available on the study website site at www.nps.gov/pwro/chavez.
 Updates and information about the study process were also made available on the study's Facebook page at facebook.com/chavezstudy.

-In May 2011, the study team held a series of public scoping meetings in California and Arizona.
-Public scoping meetings were attended by approximately 240 people and held in San Jose, Salinas, Los Angeles, Oxnard, Coachella, Delano, (CA), and Phoenix and Yuma (AZ).
+In May 2011, the study team held a series of public scoping meeting in California and Arizona.
+Public scoping meetings were well attended by approximately 240 people and held in San Jose, Salinas, Los Angeles, Oxnard, Coachella, Delano, (CA), and Phoenix and Yuma (AZ).
 Spanish translation was available at all meetings.
-The study team also consulted with representatives of the Cesar E. Chavez Foundation, the Filipino Community of Delano, Inc., the United Farm Workers, the Chavez Family Vision, and Chicanos Por La Causa, Inc. during the course of this study, as well as local, state and federal government officials.
+The study team also consulted with representatives of the Cesar E. Chavez Foundation, the Filipino Community of Delano, Inc., the United Farm Workers, the Chavez Family Vision, and Chicanos Por La Causa during the course of this study, including local, state and federal government officials.